 Although you should be able to speak to somebody whenever you need to, it’s also convenient to be able to track your package yourself; especially out of office hours.

 Ask what kind of tracking software is available and whether or not it’s updated in real-time.

 A professional tracking system will provide purchase order (PO) management, exception notification, customized reports, and dashboards as well as digital copies of your paperwork and proof of delivery both online and as hard copy.

-Find out if the company has their own fleet of transport.
-Whilst some providers have their own fleet of aircraft and road vehicles, others use established industrial and commercial lines – the latter meaning that your deliveries may be subject to third party staff strikes, national issues and bankruptcy.
+Find out if the company has its own fleet of transport.
+Whilst some providers have their own fleet of aircraft and road vehicles, others use established industrial and commercial lines – the latter meaning that your deliveries may be subject to third-party staff strikes, national issues, and bankruptcy.